 How To Support Single Parents?

-Single parents face difficulties irrespective of gender.
+Single parents are the sole providers of their families and face difficulties irrespective of gender.
 However, there are some things we can do to support them.

 1. Increase resources for single fathers